Engee documentation

 X — input signal

-complex matrix M by N
+the complex matrix M by N

 The input signal is in the form of a complex matrix M by N. Consistent filtering is applied over the first dimension.
-The input X and output Y have the same dimensions.
+The input X and the output Y have the same dimensions.
 The initial transient is removed from the filtered result.

 The size of the first dimension of the input matrix can be varied to simulate a changing signal length.
 A change in size may occur, for example, in the case of a pulse signal with a variable pulse repetition rate.